jcharbneau/capstone-project-rosy_economix/README.md

 **Stock Data**

 In order to meet the objective of having at least one dataset that is over 1m rows, we are exploring options using Yahoo Finance to get the last 35 years of data on a large swath of companies, including those from the Technology, Energy, Retail and other industries.
-Our test dataset is 1.3m rows, and includes the following stock ticket companies.
+Our test dataset is 1.3m rows, and includes the following stock ticker -> companies.
 The file is 30+mb gzipped, so we have opted to provide a facility to download it.
 If unable to use this project, a downloaded copy has been placed at https://www.jessecharbneau.com/downloads/stock_data_last_35_years.csv.gz.
 We are also considering options to identify which vertical or industry a company belongs to, in order to classify and then identify trends around the economic indicators and if there is correlative data to show which industries are more affected by interventions and/or large economic impacts.

 <pre><code>